paulgrym/upload-pictures-with-exif-coordinates/README.md

 On this page you can upload one or more pictures from a local hard drive to a browser memory through file input or drag&drop area.
 </br>Images are validated for type and size.
 GPS coordinates are obtained using the exif library.
-</br>Added pictures will be displayed below drag&drop area creating the list.
+</br>Added pictures are displayed below drag&drop area, creating the list.
 Each list row contains:

 - numeric row id,
 - thumbnail,